troynsofor-svg/Lab-Safety-Multi-Agent-CV-System/data/sample/README.md

 Proper PPE near equipment — A human close to microscope or computer; no hazard.

-Multiple people all compliant — Group wearing PPE; no hazards.
+Multiple people have compliants — Group wearing PPE; no hazards.

 # B. PPE Violation Scenarios
 Missing gloves near flame — A human that's near an open flame without wearing gloves.